jl3720/statistical-signal-processing/README.md

 # Statistical Signal Processing and Inference

 This repo hosts the MATLAB code and report for the SSPI coursework.
 This covers techniques from time-series analysis, machine learning and statistical modelling.
 Each section includes processing of <span style="color : red"><b><u>real world time-series signals</u></b></span>.
+For example: **Speech Recognition** and **NASDAQ close price modelling**.

 You can checkout the report [here](01871216_SSPI_Coursework.pdf).